 The apparently hapless trespasser's response to the launch of this onslaught, I must say, was underwhelming: he simply held up a shield which was no bigger or sturdier than the lid of a saucepan.
 This modest martial implement, in truth, was not even worthy of withstanding a sword-blow from an average human, let alone the teeth and claws of a massive monster on the rampage.

 And no tooth or claw did touch it.
 Stumbling and sliding to a halt, the beast set its forepaws heavily upon the ground and wore a baffled countenance.
-It looked ahead, and then to the sides, as well as making several glances behind itself and even upward at the ladder on the valley wall.
+It looked ahead, and then to the sides, as well as making several glances behind itself and even upward at the ladder on the canyon wall.
 As these views were not helpful in dispelling the confusion, the beast then sat down with a thud, beginning to feel quite embarrassed.

 "What was I doing, just now?" the creature asked himself, in a growly voice.
 "If I wanted to practice my pouncing... all well and good! but I would have informed myself in advance."